-Muscle strain is an injury to a tender or a muscle—the fibrous tissues that link the muscles to bones.
-Minor injuries only stretch the muscle or tender, but severe injuries give complete tears to the tissues.
-Strain can appear in any muscle but commonly occurs in the lower back, neck, shoulder, and in the muscles back of the thighs, widely called pulled muscles.
-The difference between the strain and sprain is that the strain includes an injury to the muscles that attach the muscles to a bone, while sprain injuries the band of tissues that link the two bones together.
+Muscle strain is an injury to a tender muscle—the fibrous tissues that link the muscles to bones.
+Minor injuries only stretch the muscle or become tender, but severe injuries give complete tears to the tissues.
+Strain can appear in any muscle but commonly occurs in the thighs’ lower back, neck, shoulder, and back thigh muscles, widely called pulled muscles.
+The difference between a strain and a sprain is that the strain includes an injury to the muscles that attach the muscles to a bone, while sprain injuries are the band of tissues that link the two bones together.
 First aid requires rest, ice, compression, and elevation.
 Mild strain can be easily treated at home, while severe strain sometimes requires surgery.

 Symptoms of muscle strain

-Signs and symptoms of muscle strain can vary according to the severity of the injury and may include;
+Signs and symptoms of muscle strain can vary according to the severity of the injury and may include the following;

 - Limited motion